 Looking for other automation opportunities that leverage your existing processes and systems?
 Business Fitness can help shape-up your practice’s productivity – register for an online discovery to find out how tools like Smart Workpapers could help you.
 Want more technology insights?
 Download a free summary of the GBU Technology report here.

-The 2019 Good Bad Ugly Survey is not open.
+The 2019 Good Bad Ugly Survey is now open.
 Click here to participate now.
-Survey will be open until the end of August.
+Survey will be open until 6th September 2019.

 Brad Geelan | Business Fitness